 For further information, visit https://www.massnationalguard.org/.

-* Data on the total economic impact and number of secondary, or indirect, jobs from Hanscom was taken from "An Economic Contribution Analysis and Overview of Massachusetts Military Installations" from UMass Donahue Institute Economic and Public Policy Research.
+* Data on the total economic impact and number of secondary, or indirect, jobs from Hanscom AFB was taken from "An Economic Contribution Analysis and Overview of Massachusetts Military Installations" from UMass Donahue Institute Economic and Public Policy Research.

 (Editor's note: Salary and employment data current as of April 2021.)